blazsop/pRD-data/README.md

 <h2>pRD-data repository</h2>

-This directory contains all input, preprocessed BCRseq (AIRR) datasets for the article titled *"Partial RAG deficiency in humans favors expansion of autoreactive B cells with extrafollicular fate"*.
+This directory contains all input, preprocessed BCRseq (AIRR) datasets for the article titled *"Partial RAG deficiency in humans induces dysregulated peripheral lymphocyte development and humoral tolerance defect with accumulation of T-bet+ B cells"*.

 All filenames are consistent with the data referenced in the above article.
 All files contain properly aligned and annotated sequences for each subject.